 In our highly ‘thinking-oriented’ culture, it is rare for people to have clear, stable, moment-to-moment contact with their body sensations and emotions as they are happening.
 Yet in feeling is our direct contact with experience, and an immeasurable source of information and intelligence.
 In many indigenous and traditional cultures around the world, this is in fact the primary way of knowing.
 This way of knowing is present-moment centered, directly engaged, and of infinite scope.
 It is always available to us.
 It conveys information of a type, density, and texture not available through discursive thought.
 It connects us to ourselves, to one another, and to nature.
 Its vocabulary is embodied experience; its logic is of the heart.
 It is an antidote to the separation, disconnection, and violence of the modern world.
 And this intelligence can be developed.
 This training explores ways to open more to the intelligence of the body and the intelligence of feeling, and to feel more accurately.
 Through awareness training and interpersonal practices, we’ll expand our contact with our own somatic and emotional self-awareness and its integration into our decision-making.
 This can be an invaluable support in our decision-making, self-knowledge, and therapeutic relationships.

 Humans are an expression of nature at the deepest level, and until the last several hundred years we always lived deeply embedded in natural cycles- day and night, seasons, weather.
 It is only recently, as human civilization has become more ‘advanced’ that we’ve begun to separate ourselves from these natural cycles.
 At this time in history, most western people spend most of their time in a temperature-controlled box- either at home, at work, or in the car.
 Yet because of our unique evolutionary inheritance, we carry nature within us all the time, whether we recognize it or not, and our own internal dysregulation can be a pointer to the fact that we are out of balance with our own nature.
 Research continues to demonstrate the beneficial effects of exposure to nature, and the detrimental effects of its lack.
-Many youth have been raised in urban environments with restricted or negligible access to nature.
+Many young people have been raised in environments with restricted or negligible access to nature.
 These trainings are focused on utilizing the presence of nature to support wellbeing.
 They help participants develop an attuned relationship with the natural world, with the twin goals of being able to access greater wellbeing through the orienting rhythmicity of the natural world and mindful awareness of season, weather, light, landscape, plants, and animal life; and to help participants develop ways to introduce and include nature awareness programming in their work with young people.